brycesub/silvia-pi/README.md

 #####GET /allstats
 Returns JSON of all the following statistics:
 * i : Current loop iterator value (increases 10x per second)
-* tempf : Temperature in Fahrenheit
+* tempf : Temperature in °F
-* avgtemp : Average temperature over the last 10 cycles (1 second) in Fahrenheit
+* avgtemp : Average temperature over the last 10 cycles (1 second) in °F
-* settemp : Current set (goal) temperature in Fahrenheit
+* settemp : Current set (goal) temperature in °F
+* iscold : True if the temp was <120°F in the last 15 minutes
 * hestat : 0 if heating element is currently off, 1 if heating element is currently on
 * pidval : PID output from the last cycle
 * avgpid : Average PID output over the last 10 cycles (1 second)